eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadScheduler receives a `WorkloadOperation` to update a workload, and the workload state of a dependency of the new workload is not fulfilling the configured `AddCondition`, and the workload state of all its dependencies of the old workload are fulfilling the configured `DeleteCondition`, then the WorkloadScheduler shall enqueue a create `WorkloadOperation` containing the new workload.
+When the WorkloadScheduler receives a `WorkloadOperation` to update a workload, and the workload state of all delete dependencies of the old workload are fulfilling their `DeleteCondition`, then the WorkloadScheduler shall enqueue a create `WorkloadOperation` containing the new workload.

-Comment: When the create of the new workload has already fulfilled inter-workload dependencies, the create `WorkloadOperation` is not enqueued.
+Rationale: Even if the create of the new workload has already fulfilled inter-workload dependencies, the create `WorkloadOperation` is enqueued to perform the update in the default update strategy `AT_MOST_ONCE`.

-Rationale: The agent shall delete a workload with fulfilled deletion conditions immediately to prevent the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+Rationale: The agent shall delete an updated workload with fulfilled delete conditions immediately to prevent the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+This performs the update operation by applying the default update strategy `AT_MOST_ONCE`.

 Tags:
+- WorkloadScheduler

+Needs:
+- impl
+- utest

+#### The agent shall perform updates with fulfilled delete dependencies immediately
+`swdd~agent-perform-update-delete-only~1`

+Status: approved

+When the agent receives a `WorkloadOperation` to update a workload, and the workload state of all delete dependencies of the old workload are fulfilling their `DeleteCondition`, then the agent shall delete the old workload immediately without enqueuing it.

+Rationale: The agent shall delete an updated workload with fulfilled delete conditions immediately to prevent the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.

+Tags:
+- RuntimeManager
 - WorkloadScheduler

 Needs: